[1] 2.225074e-308

 devtools::install_github("gumeo/fastqq")

-For analysts working with meta-analysis summary statistics where extreme p-values are expected, the recommended approach is qqchisq1 if you have χ² statistics available, or qqlog if your pipeline already produces −log₁₀(p).
-For standard GWAS p-values with occasional zeros from software underflow, qq(..., zero_action = 1e-300) handles the common case with appropriate warnings.
+If you’re working with meta-analysis summary statistics where extreme p-values show up, qqchisq1 is probably what you want if you have χ² statistics, or qqlog if your pipeline already produces −log₁₀(p).
+For standard GWAS p-values with occasional zeros from software underflow, qq(..., zero_action = 1e-300) handles the common case.

 The full documentation, examples, and source code are at github.com/gumeo/fastqq.